opsit-io/opsit-explang-docs/docs/explang-lisp.md

 Note that evaluation `(setv b 10)` when `b` still was unassigned did not cause an error.
-This is because there are some operations (they are called special forms) that violate the usual evaluation rule, and `setv` is one of them.
+This is because there are some operations (they are called special operators or special formd) that violate the usual evaluation rule, and `setv` is one of them.
 Its first argument isn’t evaluated.

 You can turn off evaluation by using the `quote` special form: